bedirhanatasoy/trading-card-game/README.md

 # Trading Card Game

-This is a simple trading card game which its game logic is similiar to Hearthstone.
+This is a simple trading card game which its game logic is similar to Hearthstone.

-The game is implemented both languages Java and Kotlin.
+The game is implemented both languages Java and Kotlin and both are identical.

 Technology stack includes: